Edinburgh-Genome-Foundry/DnaWeaver/README.rst

 DnaWeaver
 ==========

+(documentation in progress, come back later !)

 DnaWeaver is a Python library to find optimal strategies to assemble large synthetic DNA fragments.

-A DNA assembly problem is defined by:

-- The desired DNA sequence.
-- A set of DNA sources (commercial offers, parts libraries) from which sub-fragments can be obtained.
+A DNA assembly problem is defined by the sequence to be assembled, and a supply network of DNA sources (such as commercial offers, parts libraries, or assembly stations) which produce or assemble sub-fragments of DNA.
-- A set of assembly methods (Gibson Assembly, Golden Gate Assembly, etc.) that can be used to assemble the sub-fragments.

-Given such a problem, DnaWeaver produces a report (example) describing an optimized assembly
-plan: what sub-fragments should be ordered and from which companies, what fragments should be re-used (i.e. extracted from existing constructs), what assembly methods should be used for each step, etc.
+Given such a problem, DnaWeaver produces [a report](example) describing an optimized assembly plan: what sub-fragments should be ordered, what sub-fragments should be obtained from an existing construct/genome, what cloning methods should be used for each assembly step, etc.

 DnaWeaver was written with versatility and extensibility in mind: each DNA source and assembly method can be customized, and assembly plans can